 - Health or welfare-threatening situations, including: natural disasters; assaults; epidemics; military actions of war; missing persons; suicide attempts; civil disobedience; major criminal arrest of a UC community member; events which could adversely alter public perception of the University or create an atmosphere of fear and unrest.

-- Any additional incidents/situation that has widespread implications for or potential impact on students and the University community.
+- Any additional incident/situation that has widespread implications for or potential impact on students and the University community.